 Now settled into her role as a big-voiced, crossover-friendly diva, Yearwood released her next all-new album, Where Your Road Leads, in 1998, with Tony Brown producing in place of Fundis.
 "There Goes My Baby," "Powerful Thing," and "I'll Still Love You More" all went Top Ten, and another duet with Brooks on the title cut made the Top 20.
 Also in 1998, Yearwood made her first real foray into acting, taking a recurring role on the CBS military drama JAG that would last for the next few seasons.
 Unfortunately, her marriage to Reynolds broke up, and 2000's Real Live Woman -- recorded with Fundis -- was a more personal outing that reflected some of her heartbreak and turmoil.
 Perhaps as a result, it sold fairly well in spite of not producing any major hit singles.
 With new producer Mark Wright behind the boards, Yearwood returned in 2001 with Inside Out, which topped the country charts and produced the Top Five smash "I Would've Loved You Anyway."
 Jasper County came out on MCA Nashville in 2005.
 After leaving MCA in early 2007, Yearwood released Heaven, Heartache and the Power of Love on Big Machine Records in November of the same year.
 MCA went on to release Yearwood's Greatest Hits in September 2007 and the compilation album Love Songs in January 2008.

 Following the one album with Big Machine, Yearwood went on an extended hiatus from music.
 During this downtime, she concentrated on writing cookbooks, beginning with 2008's Georgia Cooking in an Oklahoma Kitchen, which was co-written by her mother and sister.
 It was enough of a success to spawn the 2010 sequel Home Cooking with Trisha Yearwood and the 2012 Food Network series Trisha's Southern Kitchen.
-Yearwood officially parted from Big Machine in 2012, and then in 2014 she signed with RCA Nashville, which reintroduced the star via the November compilation Prizefighter: Hit After Hit, which contained ten hits and six new songs. ~ Steve Huey
+Yearwood officially parted from Big Machine in 2012, and in 2014 signed with RCA Nashville, which reintroduced the star via the November compilation Prizefighter: Hit After Hit, which contained ten hits and six new songs.
+Two years later, she released Christmas Together, a duet album with Garth Brooks. ~ Steve Huey